How Attachment Styles Influence Therapy Outcomes:

 Introduction

-As part of my PhD at the University of Wollongong (2008), I conducted research examining “how therapy works.”
-Specifically, I sought to better understand why some people experience rapid improvement in therapy, while others progress more gradually.
+As part of my PhD at the University of Wollongong (completed in 2008), I conducted research examining “how therapy works”.
+Specifically, I sought to better understand why some people experience a rapid improvement in therapy whereas others progress more gradually.

-At the time, researchers were largely focused on comparing therapies using symptom data—trying to prove which modality was superior.
-But this didn’t explain why therapy was effective when it worked, or why it sometimes didn’t work at all.
+At the time, researchers were largely focused on comparing therapies using symptom data—trying to prove their modality was superior.
+But this didn’t explain why therapy was effective or why it sometimes didn’t work at all.

 My research took things deeper: I analysed what was happening inside sessions, between clients and therapists.
 I also explored the role of attachment and other interpersonal patterns, and how these influenced both the speed and depth of recovery.